juanx198522/04-challenge/README.md

 ## Usage

-Clicking the button to generate a password will present a series of prompts for password criteria.
+Click the start button and a timer starts and you will presented with a question.
-When prompted for password criteria select which criteria to include in the password.
-When prompted for the password length choose a length of at least 8 characters and no more than 128 characters.
-When asked for the types of characters to include in the password, confirm whether or not it should include lowercase, uppercase, numeric, and/or special characters.
-When responding to each prompt at least one type of character must be selected.
-When all prompts are answered, a password will be generated that matches the selected criteria.
+When you answer a question you will be presented with another question.
-When the password is generated it will be displayed on the page.
+When you answered a question incorrectly the time is subtracted from the clock.
+When all questions are answered or the timer reaches 0 the game is over.
+When the game is over you can save your initials and your score.

 ## Credits